Spain

 6. Explore some lost caves

 If you find yourself wanting a break from the fierce Ibizan heat, head towards the Can Marca Caves in the north of the island.
-On the path leading to the caves you will be greeted with stunning sea views, then inside, you can follow the same route that smugglers once took to bring their contraband onto the island.
+On the path leading to the caves, you will be greeted with stunning sea views, and then inside, you can follow the same route smugglers once took to bring their contraband onto the island.
 At the centre of the caves, there’s a spectacular music and light show to allow you to admire the centuries-in-the-making rock formations – stalagmites and stalactites galore!

 7. Try your hand at some water-sports

-Old favourites like kayaking are always a safe but good option, the calm waters mean you can discover the dramatic coastline from the water.
+Old favourites like kayaking are always a safe but good option; the calm waters mean you can discover the dramatic coastline from the water.
 Kayak Ibiza offers a range of guided tours for all ages and levels.

 8. Go bird watching at the Ibiza Salt Flats